DASC7600-2022-E-Voting/zkSNARK-Open-Vote-Network/README.md

   - 4th field: the parameter p
 - Run `cd batchTest`, then `node runBatchTest.js`.
 - Results are saved at the [log](./log) folder.
+- Accessing the exact tally count of each run: The tally count is stored in the messsage of the first step of each run.